ng-bolivia/hoverboard/data/posts/call-4-speakers.md

 <p>NG BOLIVIA 2019 has been announced!
-The second edition of the biggest conference about Angular and web technologies in Bolivia will take place on August 23-24 in Cochabamba city.</p>
+The second edition of the biggest conference about Angular and Web Technologies in Bolivia will take place on 23rd and 24th of August in Cochabamba city.</p>

 <p>
 That means that it is time to open a call for talk submissions.
 If you are passionate about your work and want to share your experience with the biggest tech audience in Bolivia, you knocked on the right door.